casper-astro/tutorials_devel/docs/tutorials/snap/tut_gpio_bidir.md

 (Move on to the next section, once the 'jasper' command finishes and your yellow block instantiation matches the module)

+**NB: The system generated verilog/VHDL code is all lowercase, be sure that your ports and signals match accordingly.**

 The code for the my_gpio_bidir yellow block is below (pay particular attention to the comments):
 ```Python
 from yellow_block import YellowBlock